hci-lab-um/heuristics-for-test-tool-design/About-the-research/Dis_Chapter7and8_building-idea-t.md

 Claude produced this 500-word summary of chapters 5 and 6 of the dissertation:

-<details close><summary>500-word precis</summary>

-The two discovery studies (Chapters 7 and 8) established that testing tools frequently fail the people using them, and that testers are a far more diverse group than stereotypes suggest.
+The two discovery studies (Chapters 5 and 6) established that testing tools frequently fail the people using them, and that testers are a far more diverse group than stereotypes suggest.
 The next challenge was to turn those findings into something practically useful: a framework that could help tool designers and purchasers make better decisions.
 Chapters 7 and 8 describe how that framework — **idea-t** ("Influencing the Design, Evaluation and Acquisition of Tools for Testing") — was built.
+The design and building of the idea-t framework was covered in chapters 7 and 8 of the dissertation, summarised below.

+<details close><summary>500-word precis</summary>

 **Chapter 7** covers the development work.
 A key early decision was to use **heuristics** — question-based rules of thumb — rather than a fixed set of personas or a prescriptive checklist.
 Testers are too diverse, and contexts too varied, for a one-size-fits-all approach.
 Heuristics already familiar in software testing and UX practice (such as Nielsen's Ten Heuristics [138]) offer a recognised, flexible format.
 The "shape" of the heuristics — whether they should be textual, pictorial, or conceptual; and whether they should ask, prompt, or tell — was investigated through a small pilot study with five UX practitioners.
 The result was a clear preference for **textual, question-style heuristics**.
 Starting from 153 candidate questions derived from research data, iterative expert reviews with 28 participants over nine prototype versions produced a refined set of **twelve heuristic questions**, ready for testing in industry case studies.